WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/l3_conceptmaps.md

+ConceptMap resources are created to provide a mapping from the codes of one system to another.
+Each SMART Guideline should have a ConceptMap that maps the concepts defined in the guideline to each target code system.

 ### **Inputs:**

-* terminologies
+* L2 Data Dictionary (Concept IDs and Terminology Mappings)

 ### **Outputs:**

-* sometexthere
+* A ConceptMap for each target code system identified in the terminology mappings
+* Any additional ConceptMaps required to communicate mappings between codes required for operationalizing SMART Guideline content

 ### **Activities:**

 #### Code Validation
-When picking a code for mapping or validation of the mapping, it is important to
+When picking a code for mapping or validation of the mapping, it is important to ...

 ### **Criteria / Definition of Done:**

+* A ConceptMap exists for each target code system identifier in the data dictionary terminology mappings
+* ConceptMaps SHALL conform to CRMIShareableConceptMap
+* Active, published ConceptMaps SHALL conform to CRMIPublishableConceptMap

 ### **Change tracking**

+As with all FHIR Conformance resources, change management is critical.
+Do not set the version element of ConceptMaps defined in the SMART Guideline, the version element will be set by the publication process.

 ### **Tooling:**